A T6 spinal cord injury can affect motor control and sensation from the top of the abdomen down.

-This occurs because SCI patients with impaired sensation often don’t feel antsy from sitting in the same position for too long.
+This occurs because SCI patients with impaired sensation often don’t feel the need to move when staying in the same position for too long.

-As a result, pressure on that area of skin accumulates and cuts off blood flow, resulting in tissue death.
-The skin gradually wears out until it reaches bone.
+As a result, pressure on an area of skin accumulates over time and cuts off blood flow, resulting in tissue death.
+The skin gradually breaks down, creating an open sore that may even reach the bone.

 7) Autonomic Dysreflexia